nsarathy/Markey/README.md

 ## Run the `public static void main(String[] args)` method in Login.java

-- You will be prompted to enter whetehr or not you have an account
+- You will be prompted to enter whether or not you have an account
 - If you do not have an account you will be prompted to create one.
 If you do have an account you will be prompted to login
 - While creating account you will have to provide a username consisitng only of letter, a password, and if you're a seller or a buyer.
 Once you create an account you will move back to login.
 - While logging in you will e prompted to enter your username and your password.
 If they match, you will be logged in.